plewis/plewis.github.io/phylogenetics/papers.md

 Chifman, J., and Kubatko, L. S. 2014.
 [Quartet Inference from SNP Data Under the Coalescent Model.](http://doi.org/10.1093/bioinformatics/btu530) Bioinformatics 30(23):3317-3324.

-Darwin, C. R. 1859.
-Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
-Originally published by John Murray.
-This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.

 Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
 1978.
 A model for evolutionary change in proteins.
 Atlas of Protein Sequence and Structure, 5, 345–352.
 (PAM amino acid model)

 Degnan, J. H., and N. A. Rosenberg.
 2006.
 [Discordance of species trees with their most likely gene trees.](http://doi.org/10.1371/journal.pgen.0020068) PLoS Genetics 2:e68.
 (The anomaly zone)